rsdoiel/antenna/science_and_technology.md

 ## Amazon's nuclear datacenter dreams stall as watchdog rejects power deal

-date: 2024-11-04, updated: 2024-11-04, from: The Register (UK I.T.
+date: 2024-11-04, updated: 2024-11-06, from: The Register (UK I.T.
 News)

-<h4>Federal Energy Regulatory Commission cites grid stability concerns</h4> <p>Amazon has hit a roadblock in its plans for nuclear-powered US datacenters.
+<h4>Federal Energy Regulatory Commission cites grid stability concerns</h4> <p><strong>Updated</strong>  Amazon has hit a roadblock in its plans for nuclear-powered US datacenters.
 Federal regulators rejected a deal that would let it draw more power from a Susquehanna plant to supply new bit barns next to the site, on the grounds this would set a precedent which may affect grid reliability and increase energy costs.…</p>

 <br>